deividsantosr/ong-project-backend/README.md

 # NOGs - REST API

 This is a REST API developed using Java, Spring Boot, Firebase, and Swagger.
-It is designed to serve the functionalities of the UAM NGO app.
+It is designed to serve the functionalities of the NOGs App.
 The system supports user management, donations, mobile settings, and donation categories.

 ## Technologies Used